 Welcome to the mission Akhand Bharat.

-Centre has to find a way to let Mamata Banerjee know of the consequences.
+Centre has to find a way to avert it.
 And walk the talk.
 It won’t stop till it’s stopped.
 It’s just not Bengal.
 It could be repeated all over India.
 And India has entrusted its fate in 303 seats to the BJP.
 If it can’t protect lives, it can’t protect India.

 Domestic terrorism is political terrorism.
 It’s meant for victims outside the immediate victims.
 It would affect the tiller in Muradabad; a priest in Bulandshahr; a cobbler in Wayanad; a migrant in Aurangabad.